What is the value of Oracle Linux?

 If you are an existing Oracle customer, then you would be familiar with Oracle Enterprise Manager.
 This one is included in the support subscription so that you can easily manage Oracle Linux.
 You no longer have to worry about asset monitoring, patching, provisioning, and systems compliance.
 Aside from Oracle Enterprise Manager, you also have Spacewalk that makes it easy to patch, provision, and maintain Oracle Linux.

 But the most important reason why you should use Oracle Linux for production systems is how secure it is.
-Oracle Linux provides continuous security.
+It provides continuous security.

 Without security, it would be difficult to persuade business leaders to invest in IT.
 This makes Oracle Linux, with its multi-levels of security, especially attractive to enterprises.
 It is the only Linux distribution that gives you no downtime patching with Ksplice.
 That means no more taking your systems offline, no more rebooting, and no more downtimes just to apply a security patch.